jasonliang-dev/jasonliang-dev.github.io/pages/cpp-style.md

-C++ is a ridiculously complex language and practically everyone sticks to a subset of features.
+C++ is a ridiculously complex language.
+Most people stick to a subset of its features.
 I've been using a lot of C++ for side projects that never see the light of day, and over time, I've developed a style that I like and I wanted to document it.

 ## Code Format